felipedelatorre/data-structures-and-algorithms/code-challenges/401/dataStructures/mergeSort/LECTURE-NOTES.md

-# Insertion Sort
+# Merge Sort
 ## Learning Objectives
-Insertion sort is a simple sorting algorithm that works the way we sort playing cards in our hands. <sup>1</sup>
+Merge sort is one of the most popular sorting algorithms today and it uses the concept of divide and conquer to sort a list of elements.
+Meaning, it will divide the bigger problem into smaller problems and then solve each of the small problems in order to solve the bigger problem that we started out with. <sup>1<sup>

 ## Lecture Flow
 * Diagram